 - Falsely reporting an academic ethics violation by another student

 - Failing to identify oneself honestly in the context of an academic obligation

-- Providing false or misleading information to an instructor or any other University official
+- Providing false or misleading information to a faculty member or any other University official

 Facilitating Academic Dishonesty